 U.S. Trade With South Korea

 The United States has been the chief source of Korea's agricultural imports for decades.
 A close trade relationship goes back to 1955, when U.S. grain exports under Public Law 480 (P.L.
-480) began-first as grants and then extended to include credits and cash.
+480) began, first as grants and then extended to include credits and cash.
 By the early 1980s, when the final shipments under P.L.
 480 were delivered, South Korea was a top commercial market for U.S. agricultural products.
-In 2012, South Korea was the fifth-largest U.S. market overseas, purchasing $6.04 billion in agricultural exports.
-Bulk and intermediate inputs for processing-such as cotton, hides, wheat, coarse grains, and soybeans-remain important.
+In 2013, South Korea was the fifth-largest U.S. market overseas, purchasing $5.14 billion in agricultural exports.
+Bulk and intermediate inputs for processing, such as cotton, hides, wheat, coarse grains, and soybeans, remain important.
 In general, barriers against these input products are low, but the potential for trade growth is also low.

-The rapid recovery of Korea's economy lifted U.S. consumer-ready exports to more than $1.4 billion in 2003-49 percent of total U.S. agricultural exports to Korea.
-Trade in beef disappeared in 2004 because of the discovery of a case of Bovine Spongiform Encephalopathy (BSE, or "mad cow" disease) in a U.S. cow at the end of 2003.
-In addition, poultry meat exports to South Korea suffered from a temporary embargo on trade in 2004 after an outbreak of Avian Influenza in the United States.
-Fresh fruits, notably oranges, orange juice, nuts, frozen vegetables-especially french fries-sweet corn, and a large variety of processed foods and beverages make up the rest of this trade.
+The rapid recovery of Korea's economy lifted U.S. consumer-ready exports to more than $1.4 billion in 2003, up to 49 percent of total U.S. agricultural exports to Korea.
+Trade in beef disappeared in 2004 because of the discovery of a case of bovine spongiform encephalopathy (BSE, or “mad cow” disease) in a U.S. cow at the end of 2003.
+In addition, poultry meat exports to South Korea suffered from a temporary embargo on trade in 2004 after an outbreak of avian influenza in the United States.
+Fresh fruits (notably oranges), orange juice, nuts, sweet corn, and frozen vegetables, especially french fries, as well as a large variety of processed foods and beverages, make up the rest of this trade.
 Trade in these products continues to grow as Korea's economy expands and tariffs fall as a result of the Korea-U.S.-Free Trade Agreement in 2012.
-Consumer-ready exports represented 44 percent of U.S. agricultural exports to Korea in 2012.
+Consumer-ready exports represented 53 percent of U.S. agricultural exports to Korea in 2013, exceeding half of the trade for the first time.

 The Foreign Agricultural Service (FAS) Office in Seoul, South Korea, provides information and links about Korean agricultural trade.

-Food and Agriculture Import Regulations and Standards is an annual FAS report that details current Korean rules affecting imports.
+Food and Agriculture Import Regulations and Standards - KS1102 is an annual FAS report that details current Korean rules affecting imports.

-Exporter Guide is an annual FAS report that discusses Korea's markets and how exporting firms do business there.
+Exporter Guide - KS1025 is an annual FAS report that discusses Korea's markets and how exporting firms do business there.